dahunsi-dami/basic-api/README.md

 # Basic Public API

 ## Overview
-This simple public API returns some basic information in JSON format (my email, GitHub repo URL, and the time in which its GET request is sent in ISO 8601 format).
+This simple public API returns some basic information in JSON format (my email, this GitHub repo URL, and the current time in ISO 8601 format).
 It's an exercise from Stage 0 of the HNG Internship for back-end developers.
 You can [visit HNG to hire the best Python developers](https://hng.tech/hire/python-developers) in the world.

 ## Technologies Used
 - Programming Language: Python